Adanga Maru: Release and reception

 Adanga Maru was released on 21 December 2018.
 Thinkal Menon of The Times of India rated it 3 out of 5, saying, "Adanga Maru has a routine plot, but the treatment makes it fast-paced and interesting."
-Behindwoods wrote, "Adangamarus fresh screenplay and packaging makes this intense revenge drama a good watch."
-The Hindu wrote, "thanks to its speedy screenplay, Adanga Maru finishes as a fairly engaging watch."
-India Today wrote, "Debutant director Karthik Thangavel's Adanga Maru starring Jayam Ravi could have been a flawless cop thriller, but it misses the mark by a few inches."
-The Indian Express wrote, "A more nuanced, well-thought-out storyline with better CGI [computer-generated imagery] could have definitely elevated the revenge saga.
-Adanga Maru is strictly a one-time watch."
+Srinivasan Ramanujam of The Hindu wrote, "thanks to its speedy screenplay, Adanga Maru finishes as a fairly engaging watch."
+Janani K of India Today wrote, "Debutant director Karthik Thangavel's Adanga Maru starring Jayam Ravi could have been a flawless cop thriller, but it misses the mark by a few inches."
+Antara Chakraborthy of The Indian Express wrote, "A more nuanced, well thought-out storyline with better CGI could have definitely elevated the revenge saga.
+Adanga Maru is strictly a one-time watch".